 - Childcare/babysitting count only when done for a non-profit organization.

 - Pre-approval is required for neighbor(hood) clean-up, home care and tutoring.

 - Helping family members is done out of love and is not considered community service.

-As of June 10, 2016 Community Service hours will be limited to crediting 8 hours a day per activity
+Community Service hours are limited to crediting 8 hours a day per activity

 This will include:

-Graduation requirement of 40 hours and a Reflection of file by May 1, 2018
+Graduation requirement of 30 hours and a Reflection on file by May 1, 2024.

 Application of Lessons

 “I kept stats for the team, so that helped me with my math skills."
 Nicole